BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Crafting: `craft`

 To complete this objective the player must craft specified item.
-First argument is ID of the item, as in _items.yml_.
+First argument is ID of the item, as in the _items_ section.
 Next is amount (integer).
 You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.